stephaniebrandl/early-corona-twitter/README.md

 The dataset can be downloaded here.
 A Twitter developer account is required to hydrate the tweet IDs.
 This can e.g. be done with twarc.

-For this dataset we have downloaded [xxx] tweets in [xxx] languages from 16 February until 03 March 2020.
+For this dataset we have downloaded 22376075 tweets in 64 languages from 16 February until 03 March 2020.
 The keywords we used were CORONA, CORONAVIRUS and #COVID-19.
-There are several gaps in the data

 Keyword | Dates | Gaps